polytechnice-si/DEPRECATED-5A-SOA1/flows/README.md

 By simply changing the pattern, the ESB will create an ActiveMQ queue, support asynchronous messaging and make your flow execution parallel.
 Automagically.

+__Remark__: Everything comes with a cost.
+Contrarily to the `direct` endpoint which is internal, using a JMS queue in your flow implies that your business objects are consistent with the exchange protocol.
+In our case, the body of a JMS message must implement `Serializable` (the message body will be null elsewhere).

 ### Deploying and running the flow

 To build the OSGi bundle, we rely on maven to package the code: